 7. Shared parental leave

-Shared parental leave (SPL) and statutory shared parental pay (ShPP) have been introduced
+Shared parental leave (SPL) and statutory shared parental pay (ShPP) is availble for parents of new babies or adopted children

 Employees can take SPL in up to three separate blocks